Search icon

 • Genuine CNG Kits: Purchase a branded CNG kit from an authorised dealer to ensure that the equipment is genuine.
 Avoid buying one from a local dealer.

 • Performance: You will experience a drop in power after switching to CNG fuel.
-Without proper maintenance, the engine life can reduce.
+Without proper maintenance, the engine's life can be reduced.
 So, engines running on CNG require proper maintenance.

-• Availability: CNG filling stations are not available at every location as petrol/diesel filling stations.
-You may have to account for this factor when going on a long drive and may need to carry a petrol can as a backup.
+• Availability: CNG filling stations are not available at every location like petrol/diesel filling stations.
+You may have to account for this factor when going on a long drive, and may need to carry a petrol can as a backup.

 • Insurance Premium Rate: If you decide to convert your petrol car to CNG fuel, the insurance premium will increase.
 The insurance premium is calculated based on several factors that also include fuel type.
 The maintenance cost of a CNG car is high.
 Hence, the car insurance premium increases.
 However, it is applicable only for the Comprehensive Car Insurance Plan.